kellygemmill/SudokuSolver/README.md

 The sudoku board model is composed of multiple components and makes extensive use of polymorphism and inheritance.

 #### Square:
-The smallest element of the model is an individual Square, which holds a value and a boolean indicating whether it was provided in the original puzzle.
+The smallest element of the model is an individual square, which holds a value and a boolean indicating whether it was provided in the original puzzle.
 The squares also keep track of which row, column, and box they are located in.

 #### SquareGroup:
 This is an abstract class representing any group of squares (row, column, box, or the entire board).